 2016 — I finally begin ongoing therapy for the PTSD.
 I start to feel whole again and find the strength to look for my true path.
 I realize that I was born to help people, and Aid Work was just one possible form.
 I discover Coaching, and found Veronica Kirin, Inc. I start speaking to groups of students, women, and girls about my journey to empower them so they don’t have to wander in the dark like I did.
 My podcast, Degrees of Separation, runs for nine episodes.

-2017 — GreenCup receives the Top Women Owned Businesses award.
+2017 — GreenCup turns five and receives the Top Women Owned Businesses award.
 This is the first award I’ve received since my Aid Work years.
 It affirms that I may be on the right path again.